Committed Philadelphia Injury Firm with Proven Trial Results

 • Speech problems

 It can be challenging to determine who is at fault as there are usually many people involved, from prenatal care to the delivery.
-A qualified legal team can work with medical experts to examine the birth injury and identify those potentially responsible.
+A qualified birth injury lawyer can work with medical experts to examine the birth injury and identify those potentially responsible.

 It’s not only the doctor who can be held liable for a personal injury claim.
 You can also count: